ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-AUC of $0.2$indicates there are$ 20%$  chance of fair classification.
+AUC of $0.2 $ indicates there are$ 20%$  chance of fair classification.

 </details>